5 Signs That You Are Dealing With a Control Freak

 Some of the most judgmental individuals you will ever meet are men and women with a high need for control.
-They are highly principled, with opinions on everything from how people should hold their fork to...how people should live their entire lives.
+They are highly principled, with opinions on everything from how people should hold their fork to how people should live their entire lives.
 These men and women have an answer for everything, and they come across as sanctimonious or hypocritical to those who know them well.

 5. Driving with rage

 People with a high need for control often get very frustrated while driving.
 They believe they are the only ones who know how to drive correctly.
-They often put other drivers down, make nasty faces at some, or even curse or issue profanities when someone on the road does something that bothers them.
+They often put other drivers down, make nasty faces at them, or even curse or issue profanities when someone on the road does something that bothers them.
 Yet the most common problem with high-control men and women on the road is their own impatience.
 They get annoyed because drivers go too slow or too fast.
-They treat pedestrians as an interference getting in the way of their accomplishing their goals.
-Again, in the mind of these individuals, it's all about them and they don't spend time trying to imagine what anyone else thinks or feels in the same situation.
+They treat pedestrians as interference getting in the way of accomplishing their goals.
+Again, in the minds of these individuals, it's all about them and they don't spend time trying to imagine what anyone else thinks or feels in the same situation.

-High-control men and women, the people we call "control freaks," engage in a series of behaviors that frustrate and cause resentment in others.
+High-control men and women, the people we call "control freaks," engage in a series of behaviors that frustrate others and cause resentment.
 These individuals operate the way they do because they believe that they need to in order to meet their needs and accomplish their goals.
 If you see yourself in some of these high-control behaviors, take a step back and ask yourself whether you are exhausted from always trying to control everything.
 If you see someone you love in these behaviors, it's time to have a chat about what bothers you, so that your resentments don't get worse, jeopardizing the future of the relationship.
 If you point out to a high-control man or woman that you have a problem with them, give them a few concrete examples of what they do that bothers you—and give them time to work on changing.